ObelusFamily/Anythink-Market-lect1/readme.md

 ## First setup

-**[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+### Clone the repo

+1. Navigate to a local directory where you want to keep a local copy of the reposity.
+Run `git clone <repository_url>`
+2. Navigate to the root of the reposity and run `docker-compose up`
+3. Confirm that the backend container was started successfully by requesting _http://localhost:3000/api/ping_ in your browser or cURL
+4. Confirm the frontend container is running by navigating to _http://localhost:3001/register_ and registering a new user